altermo-recovery-x8XwW7/super-garbanzo/README.md

 + Your anydesk password (first instance of letter is uppercase)
 + A singular `#`
-+ Your master password (`uno` instead of `1`, first instance of letter is not uppercase)
++ Your master password (`uno` instead of `1`, first instance of letter is not uppercase) Use the same password to unlock the zip file.